Easy Storage Solutions From A to Z

 As in: The angel tree topper that now has a broken wing.

-The fix: Layer ornaments in a large plastic bin.
+Layer ornaments in a large plastic bin.
 Separate ornaments into three piles: fragile ones, less breakable ones, and those that are the size of a lemon or smaller (whether breakable or not).
 “Lay the non-fragile ornaments on the bottom of a large plastic storage bin, then add a layer of crisscross strips of cardboard on top,” says Gracia.
 “Next, place two kitchen-utensil drawer inserts on the cardboard and put the smaller ornaments inside them.
 Then wrap the fragile items in bubble wrap or tissue paper and lay them on top.
 Finally, pad those with the Christmas-tree skirt before closing the lid.”

 As in: Your splintered Adirondack chairs, which are not sitting pretty.

-The fixes: Place cushions in large plastic boxes.
+Place cushions in large plastic boxes.
 When summer ends, make sure cushions are completely dry before placing them in the plastic boxes.
 “Use scissors to poke holes in the boxes to prevent mildew,” says Daryl Tilley, vice president of merchandising for seasonal living at Lowe’s.
 Store lighter furniture, like plastic, wood, and wicker, indoors, “preferably in the attic, as basements and garages are too damp,” says Tilley.

 Cover furniture with a tarp.
 It’s OK to leave heavier furniture, like wrought iron, outside, but protect it with a tarp.
 Or try Covermate covers (from $14, the-cover-store.com), which come in many sizes and have drawstring cords for a snug fit.